 The purpose of the programme is to train microfinance professionals from both the North and the South and contribute to the strengthening of microfinance institutions worldwide in accordance with the highest international standards.

-02/ Training content
+02/ Programme content

 The programme lasts one year (60 ects).